edjsitnek/lotusify/README.md

 # Lotusify - The Lotus Song Title Guessing Game

 **Lotusify** is a daily word game for fans of the jam band **Lotus**, inspired by [Spellify](https://commandersherald.com/games/spellify).
 Guess the Lotus song title of the day in a Hangman-style format using your keyboard or on-screen keys.
-One puzzle is released every day at 4 am EDT.
+One puzzle is released every day at 5 am EST.

 **[Play the game here](https://www.lotusify-game.com)**